istio/istio/tests/integration/security/fuzz/README.md

 ![](overview.jpg)

-The fuzz test uses specialized web vulnerability fuzzers (e.g. dotdotpwn) to generate large amount of requests.
+The fuzz test uses specialized web vulnerability fuzzers (e.g. [dotdotpwn](https://github.com/wireghoul/dotdotpwn)) to generate a large number of  fuzzed requests.
 The mutation is based on a predefined path (`/private/secret.html`) that should be rejected by the authorization policy.

 The test backend uses real Web servers configured to serve at the above predefined path.
 If a fuzzer generated request